sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 ---

-<iframe width="560" height="400" src="https://www.youtube.com/embed/H2Ogmi1J-P8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Step 1: Set up your cloud and prepare a configuration for your Raspberry Pi

 A core component of the technology stack of IoT is the `cloud': the location somewhere on the internet where we keep the data we want to use and the tools that determine how we will use this data.
-It will not be until module 5 before we actually start using could data and tools in the assignments.
-However, in this first assignment we will prepare for that by setting up the cloud.
+It will not be until module 5 before we start using could data and tools in the assignments.
+However, in this first assignment, we will prepare for that by setting up the cloud.

 ## Task 1.1 Activate your space in 'Bucket".

 Our Data-Centric Design Lab (DCD Lab) has prepared a space online where it is easy for the students in this course to create their cloud.
-It is called [Bucket](https://dwd.tudelft.nl/bucket) and [here](https://youtu.be/H2Ogmi1J-P8 'Introduction to Bucket') you can find a little tour to familiarize yourself with Bucket.
+It is called [Bucket](https://dwd.tudelft.nl/bucket).
+The following video gives you a little tour to familiarize yourself with Bucket.
 To access and use it, you will create your DCD Lab account.

-Use your TU email.
+<iframe width="560" height="400" src="https://www.youtube.com/embed/H2Ogmi1J-P8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Task 1.2 Setup your Raspberry Pi as a Thing in your cloud and create a Disk Image